g8kig/RA8876_DX_FT8/README.md

 <img width="905" height="609" alt="image" src="https://github.com/user-attachments/assets/87348f00-5246-45a2-badb-a776d43db1e7" />

-The schematic connections between the ES32 Module and the Teensy 4.1 is illustrated below:
+The schematic connections between the ESP32 Module and the Teensy 4.1 is illustrated below:

 <img width="649" height="678" alt="image" src="https://github.com/user-attachments/assets/c3056785-ea0b-4183-a8c5-4a84d30212c4" />

-Here is a photo of how I wired the ESP 32 Module on the RA8876_DX_FT8 Board
+Here is a photo of how I wired the ESP32 Module on the RA8876_DX_FT8 Board
+## We found that it is best to mount the ESP32 Module beyond the edge of the RA8876 Board.

 <img width="1507" height="663" alt="image" src="https://github.com/user-attachments/assets/131868ea-05d5-4c19-89f8-8fe2f06324fb" />